kosvi/Santas_own_CRM/Docs/guide.md

 Use Menu at the lower left corner of the screen.
 You can toggle the menu open and close by clicking the text "Menu".

+User can change his/her password here by clicking the text 'Change password'.
+Home screen can be accessed by clicking users name in the [menu](#menu).

 ### Search people

 In order to quickly find a persons file to add wishes & entries on behaviour/actions, write the persons name in top left corners search field.
 You can open the found person by clicking his/her name.
 To separate people with same name, also address is shown on results.